LEE Filters introduces LEE100 filter holder

 The holder is now available for £83 in the UK and $96 in the US, although Landscape, Long Exposure and Deluxe kits comprising the holder system and appropriate filters can also be ordered, priced at £168 / $192, £358 / $409 and £648 / $739 respectively.
 Pricing for Australia for has not yet been confirmed.

-You can learn more about the new system over on a dedicated microsite.
+You can learn more about the new system at Lee's dedicated microsite.